rsbondi/nodes-debug/README.md

 ## Description

-This is intended to be a general purpose tool to aid in the development of bitcoin or other similar applications(currently only bitcoin core and btcd supported).
+This is intended to be a general purpose tool to aid in the development of bitcoin or other similar applications(currently only bitcoin core, btcd and lnd supported).

 It provides a way to interact with multiple rpc nodes.